Axshul/Axshul/README.md

 ###

 <p align="left">
-My name is Anshul Namdev and I am based in Shivpuri, Madhya Pradesh.
+My name is Anshul Namdev and I am based in Shivpuri, Madhya Pradesh, currently living in Bhopal.
 My interest in
 <a href="https://en.wikipedia.org/wiki/Programming_language">programming languages</a> started back in my 6th grade.<br><br>

 I have developed proficiency in various programming languages such as